jfrat1/sfsgt_scoring/sfsgt_scoring_2023/README.md

 # SFSGT Scoring Application from 2023

+NOTE: This code is old and no longer used in the updated app.
+It is here for reference only.

 This directory is a copy of the source code which was used in in 2023 to execute the season scoring app.
 I copied it here so that I could reference it while re-building the project to be